Building the world of Matcha in the USA

 THE CHALLENGE

 Matcha, miso, koji, natto, sake.
-Centuries of craft.
-Profound flavor.
-And for most American home cooks, completely intimidating.
+Centuries of craft, profound flavor, and for most American home cooks, still intimidating.

-Japanese ingredients weren't unknown in the US.
-Matcha had been on coffee shop menus for years.
+Japanese ingredients already had a foothold in the US.
+Matcha lived on coffee shop menus.
 Miso showed up in soup.
-But showing up isn't the same as belonging.
-These ingredients lived on the edge of the American kitchen, interesting enough to order at a restaurant, not quite familiar enough to buy at the grocery store and actually use.
+But they stayed on the edge of the American kitchen: interesting enough to order at a restaurant, not yet familiar enough to buy and cook with at home.

 THE WORK

-We built Umami Match around a single honest idea: Japanese ingredients aren't substitutes or novelties.
-They're the thing you didn't know your cooking was missing.
-Matcha isn't just green tea.
-Miso isn't just seasoning.
-These are transformative ingredients that change the flavor of everything around them.
+We built Umami Match around one idea: Japanese ingredients aren't novelties, they're the thing your cooking was missing.
+Matcha changes more than tea.
+Miso changes more than seasoning.
 Find your match, and your cooking shifts.

 Two original content series.
-We produced episodic video content with chefs, food creators, and cultural voices.
-One series went deep with culinary professionals showing how Japanese ingredients actually live in a working kitchen.
-The other went wide, with creators and influencers exploring the same ingredients through their own cooking and routines.
-Both were built to inspire, not instruct.
-Show people what becomes possible.
-Let them find their own way in.
+One went deep with culinary professionals, showing how these ingredients live in a working kitchen.
+The other went wide, with creators exploring the same ingredients through their own routines.
+Both built to inspire, letting people find their own way in.

 THE RESULT